hapax/hapax.github.io/assets/simple-physics.md

-In summary, we are dealing with the age-old problem that convention tends to be received and transmitted without question, and there is a great deal of limitation and falsehood in the received wisdom.
+In summary, we are dealing with the age-old problem that convention tends to be received and transmitted without question.
+Unfortunately, there is a great deal of limitation and falsehood in the received wisdom.
 In the words of
-[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*.
-Hacker spirit is the perfect antidote for custom without truth.
+[Cyprian of Carthage](https://en.wikipedia.org/wiki/Cyprian), *custom without truth is the antiquity of error*, and hacker spirit is the perfect antidote for custom without truth.

 #### Annotated references